monero-integrations/moneroodoo/README.md

 ### Secondary Address System

-The module has moved away from using the long `payment_ids` (which are no longer supported) to using secondary Monero addresses for payment tracking.
+The module has moved away from using the long `payment_ids` to using secondary Monero addresses for payment tracking.
 This architectural change provides better isolation between transactions and improves the reliability of payment matching.
 1. Enable the Monero payment provider
 2. Configure Monero RPC connection details
 3. Set confirmation thresholds and verification intervals